 Even then, hitting Command+S before making any significant change is recommended.
 That creates a new version of your file so you can be sure to get back old things, instead of hitting undo option several times.

 Do you have any other useful feature for Numbers app?
-Share it with us in the comments and make sure to stay connected on Facebook, Twitter, and Telegram.
-Also, don’t forget to download our iOS app on your iPhone and iPad.
+Share it with us in the comment box.